see7e/YourFinance/README.md

 ---
 title: CS50 - Final Project
+aliases:
-alias: yourFinance
+- yourFinance
 tags: programação, cs50
 use: Documentation
 languages:
 dependences: CS50
 ---

-> This material is distribured by `Harvard © 2023 edX LLC`.
+> This material is distributed by `Harvard © 2023 edX LLC`.
 It was copied during the execution of the Course, and have been modified due to my undersantding and integrated to the previous Data Structure of `Programing Studies`.

 <details> <summary>Table of Contents</summary>